AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ```python
 # Comment
 ```

+## Fusion Drawings

+Chris! you can put stuff here relating to fusion and probably format the code a bit too!

 # Add/Delete/Change this Template as you see Fit
 When using this template keep in mind that this serves three purposes.
 The first is to provide your team feedback on your progress, assumptions, and conclusions.
 The second is to keep your team focused on what you are learning and doing for AguaClara.
 Another is to educate future teams on what you've learned and done.
 This document should be comprehensive, consistent, and well-written.
 With that in mind, add, subtract, or move sections.
 Reach out to the RAs and graders for help with figuring out what should or shouldn't include.
 Focus on how wonderful a reference you are making through this and work hard on communicating amongst yourselves and with future teammates.
 (Delete this section before submitting)